OpenDiablo2/OpenDiablo2/d2common/d2astar/README.md

 Changes
 -------
-* Used [sync.Pool](https://golang.org/pkg/sync/#Pool) to reuse objects created during pathfinding.
+* Used [sync.Pool](https://golang.org/pkg/sync/#Pool) to reuse objects created during path-finding.
 This improves performance by roughly 30% by reducing allocations.
-* Added a check on the target for neighbors to identify if the user clicked an inaccessible area.
 * Added a max cost to prevent searching the entire region for a path.
+* If there is no path the target within the max cost, the path found that gets closest to target will be returned.
+This allows the player to click in inaccessible areas causing the character to run along the edge.

 TODO
 ------